beacandler/EATEN/README.md

-# EATEN
-EATEN: Entity-aware Attention for Single Shot Visual Text Extraction
+# EATEN: Entity-aware Attention for Single Shot Visual Text Extraction
 Accepted to ICDAR 2019
+Authors: He Guo, Xiameng Qin, Jiaming Liu, Junyu Han, Jingtuo Liu and Errui Ding

 ## Abstract
 This repository is designed to provide an open-source dataset for Visual Text Extraction.